Browsed by

 Read More Read More

-To Trust or Not To Trust
+To Living Trust or Not To Living Trust

-To Trust or Not To Trust
+To Living Trust or Not To Living Trust

 Under the appropriate circumstances, a revocable living trust is the perfect estate planning document.
 Sometimes, however they can be overkill or underused.
 Whether a trust is the right document for you depends much upon your assets and family circumstances.
 Also much depends on whether you as the maker and trustee are willing and able to do so.
 Here’s some things to consider before using one in your estate plan.
-A Trust Is Not A Will Replacement If you have a…
+A Living Trust Is Not A Will Replacement If you have…

 Read More Read More